return42/sphkerneldoc/linux_src_doc/block/bfq-wf2q_c.rst

 one of its children receives a new request.

-Basically, this function updates the timestamps of entity and inserts entity into its active tree, ater possible extracting it from its idle tree.
+Basically, this function updates the timestamps of entity and inserts entity into its active tree, ater possibly extracting it from its idle tree.

 .. _`__bfq_requeue_entity`: